Non-Toxic Shot Regulations

 This ban will be strictly enforced on public, private, DOC and Fish & Game land for and all hunters other than those using 410 gauge.
 You must use non-toxic shot, nothing else.

 The 410 exemption has been given because these shotguns are sometimes used by beginner hunters, and non-toxic shot loads are not currently available for them.

-The phase out of lead shot follows research which shows that waterfowl get poisoned when they pick up fired lead shot and eat it as a grit substitute to help them digest their food.
+The phase-out of lead shot follows research that shows that waterfowl get poisoned when they pick up fired lead shot and eat it as a grit substitute to help them digest their food.
 New Zealand research showed the problem was the same here as in overseas countries.

 Non-toxic shot does not contain lead and the most commonly available type uses steel pellets.
 Steel shot is already widely used in New Zealand.

 Check out some frequently asked questions about Non-Toxic shot here.

 Read more about lead poisoning in game birds here

 Lead shot has been banned or restricted in many parts of the world for many years because it's been shown to poison ducks that accidentally eat it as grit.

 Studies showed that New Zealand was no different to other countries that had already switched to non-toxic shot.
 The Government made the decision to go non-toxic and requested Fish & Game to implement a staged and progressive introduction of non-toxic shot provisions several years ago.